Generic Name: rifampin (rif AM pin)

-Rifampin may also be used to reduce certain bacteria in your nose and throat that could cause meningitis or other infections.
-Rifampin prevents you from spreading these bacteria to other people, but this medicine will not treat an active meningitis infection.
+Rifadin may also be used to reduce certain bacteria in your nose and throat that could cause meningitis or other infections.
+This medicine prevents you from spreading these bacteria to other people, but Rifadin will not treat an active meningitis infection.

-Some medicines can interact with rifampin and should not be used at the same time.
+Some medicines can interact with Rifadin and should not be used at the same time.
 Your doctor may need to change your treatment plan if you take medicine to treat HIV or AIDS.

-You should not use rifampin if you are allergic to it, or if you are taking saquinavir with ritonavir.
+You should not use Rifadin if you are allergic to it, or if you are taking saquinavir with ritonavir.

-Some medicines can interact with rifampin and should not be used at the same time.
-Rifampin can make certain HIV or AIDS medicines less effective, or make your HIV infection resistant to antiviral medicine.
+Some medicines can interact with Rifadin and should not be used at the same time.
+This medicine can make certain HIV or AIDS medicines less effective, or make your HIV infection resistant to antiviral medicine.
 Your doctor may need to change your treatment plan if you take:

-To make sure rifampin is safe for you, tell your doctor if you have:
+To make sure Rifadin is safe for you, tell your doctor if you have:

 porphyria (a genetic enzyme disorder that causes symptoms affecting the skin or nervous system).

-FDA pregnancy category C. It is not known whether rifampin will harm an unborn baby.
-However, taking rifampin during the last few weeks of pregnancy may cause bleeding in the mother or the newborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.
+It is not known whether Rifadin will harm an unborn baby.
+However, taking this medicine during the last few weeks of pregnancy may cause bleeding in the mother or the newborn baby.
+Tell your doctor if you are pregnant or plan to become pregnant while using Rifadin.